spcourse/shakespeare/extend-uniqe-words/contents.md

 The accuracy is simply the amount of correct predictions divided by the total amount of predictions.

-The best would be to create a function `calculate_accuracy(actual, predicted)` to compute the accuracy of the predictions.
+Create a function `calculate_accuracy(actual, predicted)` to compute the accuracy of the predictions.

 #### Step 5